ophintor/ansible-docker-ucp/README.md

 ## Docker Bench for Security
 The Docker Bench for Security is a script that checks for dozens of common best-practices around deploying Docker containers in production.
 The tests are all automated, and are inspired by the CIS Docker Community Edition Benchmark v1.1.0.

-The Docker Bench for Security should be run on a regular basis to make sure that our system is as secure as we&#39;d expect it to be.
+The Docker Bench for Security should be run on a regular basis to make sure that our system is as secure as we'd expect it to be.

 More information about this tool plus the files to run it can be found in its Github repository: [https://github.com/docker/docker-bench-security](https://github.com/docker/docker-bench-security)